 ReCap (or Recovery Capitals) is an Australia-New Zealand collaboration funded by the Bushfire & Natural Hazards Cooperative Research Centre.
-The project will investigate how the potential of different forms of community capital (social, human, cultural, natural, financial, built & political) may be maximised to promote positive recovery outcomes and stable communities following disaster exposure.
+The project aims to support wellbeing after disasters by aligning disaster recovery evidence with a framework of community capitals (social, human, cultural, natural, financial, built & political) to guide development of recovery strategies adapted to community contexts.

 The Strengthening School Communities study confirmed experiential evidence from previous disasters about the nature and extent of post disaster impacts on teachers and school communities after the Black Saturday bushfires, providing insights into future strategies to support the role of teachers in the recovery period.

 The study consisted of several components using mixed methods to develop new knowledge and approaches.

 Firstly, an analysis of state-wide NAPLAN data demonstrated the extended impacts of the Black Saturday bushfires on the academic progress of primary school children in affected schools.

 The release of the findings coincided with the 10 year anniversary of the Black Saturday bushfires and contributed evidence to a decision to invest $1million in State Government funding for additional programs to support student mental health, wellbeing and learning, and to support teacher mental health, wellbeing and professional capacity within the government education sector.
 State government found the research evidence about student academic impacts so useful that an additional $200,000 was invested in further research about longer term academic impacts.